y-akbal/Hybrid_Wind/README.md

 ---- 3) At the end of training process, the model will be saved automatically.

 ---- 4) If you'ld like to replicate the results in the **aforementioned article**, [download the dataset from here!](https://www.kaggle.com/competitions/GEF2012-wind-forecasting/data").
-Training the model for 5 or 6 epochs, you should reach approximately 0.992 $R^2$ score on the test set.
+Training the model for 5 or 6 epochs, you should reach approximately 0.992 $R^2$ (average of 7 wind farms) score on the test set.